JasonHsiao8/Cordic-hardware-algorithm-implementation-and-application/README.md

 <img width="1226" height="624" alt="image" src="https://github.com/user-attachments/assets/beba64d3-fc8f-46aa-98bb-abe22380ccd6" />

 In this project, since the input angle range is $[-π, π]$, I implemented a CORDIC in Q1.14 fixed point format (1 integer bit and 14 fractional bits).
-We observe that $\arctan(2^{-i})$ at the 15th iteration exactly affects the angle’s LSB, so subsequent computations adopt 15 iterations as the baseline; iterating beyond 15 has no effect on precision.
+We observed that $\arctan(2^{-i})$ at the 15th iteration exactly affects the angle’s LSB, so subsequent computations adopt 15 iterations as the baseline; iterating beyond 15 has no effect on precision.
 As for the $K$ value, it has already converged to 0.607253 by the 10th iteration.
 Therefore, before implementing in HDL, we can precompute these values and store them in the registers.
 Retrieving them via a LUT if we needed instead of expending extra hardware resources to compute those values.

 <img width="977" height="438" alt="image" src="https://github.com/user-attachments/assets/e8cb6f58-2a87-4bf1-86c1-54145ad4da68" />